saranyavsaran/SQL-Challanges/README.md

 # SQL-Challanges
 Solving the SQL Problems
 # 🧠 Overview
-This project contains a collection of **SQL challenging questions and their detailed answers** designed to test and strengthen your SQL knowledge.
+This project contains a collection of **SQL challenging questions and their detailed answers** designed to test and strengthen SQL knowledge.
-It is intended for developers, data analysts, and learners preparing for technical interviews or aiming to deepen their understanding of SQL concepts.
+# The repository provides **real-world SQL problems** that cover a wide range of topics such as:
+- Joins (INNER, LEFT, RIGHT, FULL)
+- Window Functions
+- Subqueries
+- CTEs (Common Table Expressions)
+- Aggregations and Grouping
+- Performance Optimization
+- Advanced Query Writing Techniques